embedded-purdue/embedded-purdue/README.md

 ## Maintenance
 This webiste reflects the current state of ES@P, so should reflect all recent work.
 Update with new photos, projects, and members regularly.
 Maintenance is assigned to the president, although any member may contribute.
 Basic knowledge of HTML/CSS/JS and Astro recommended.
+# Data Management Instructions

+## Steps
+1. Update Data in Excel File
+   - Open the `data.xlsx` file located in the `data` folder.
+   - Update the following fields manually: Name, Role, Image, MajorYear, LinkedIn

+2. Upload Images
+   - Upload the updated images to the `public/media` folder.

+3. Generate JSON Data
+   - Run the following command to load the data into JSON format: npm run generate-data

+This will unpack the data and make it ready for use.

 ## Contributions